WordPress/gutenberg/packages/components/src/gradient-picker/README.md

 ### `gradients`: `GradientsProp[]`

-An array of objects of predefined gradients which show up as `CircularOptionPicker` above the gradient selector.
+An array of objects of predefined gradients displayed above the gradient selector.

 -   Required: No
 -   Default: `[]`